EventStore/documentation/docs/_posts/an-introduction-to-CQRS-and-event-sourcing-patterns.md

 ---
-title: "An Introduction to CQRS and Event Sourcing Patterns"
+title: "📺 An Introduction to CQRS and Event Sourcing Patterns"
 date: 2017-02-11
 author: "Mat McLoughlin"
 kind: "Video"